 Modified accelerated cost recovery system

-What it is: The Modified Accelerated Cost Recovery System (MACRS) is the depreciation method generally required on a tax return.
+What it is: The Modified Accelerated Cost Recovery System (MACRS) is the depreciation method generally required on a U.S. tax return.
 Under MACRS, assets are assigned to a specific asset class, and that class determines the asset’s useful life.
+Double Declining balance and Sum of the Years’ Digits methods are examples of MACRS depreciation.
 You can find a detailed table of asset classes in IRS Publication 946, Appendix B.

 A summary of the MACRS tables